 You don’t necessarily need to put a photo in a frame!
 I love this DIY frame project because it uses a monogram in the center, which means you can personalize it any way you like.
 This would be so pretty for a seasonal mantel.

-Distressing a frame with chalk paint is always a favorite because it's hard to mess up.
-The whole point is that it doesn't look uniform!
-This DIY photo frame uses two colors of chalk paint as well as an antiquing wax on top.
+Distressing a frame with chalk paint is always a favorite because it’s hard to mess up.
+The whole point of this style is that it doesn’t look uniform!
+This photo frame decoration idea uses two colors of chalk paint as well as an antiquing wax on top.

 If you’re going to this seashore this summer (say that three times fast), try a DIY picture frame using some of the shells you collect.
 Kids will love using brightly colored paint for this project – and there’s also Mod Podge and glitter, so that’s a big win as far as I’m concerned.

 What a sweet way to get the kids involved in a picture frame project!
 They’ll use their handprints to make the sun.
 This DIY frame is perfect for an end-of-the-school-year idea.

 Have you ever noticed the wooden laser cut frames at Michaels?
 They are perfect for layering on wooden picture frames or plaques.
 And that’s exactly what happened in this photo frame decoration project, with the addition of a little spray paint.
 The two pieces look like they were meant to be together all along.

 You can make a DIY picture frame display that packs a punch by using four separate frames and gluing them together.
 I wouldn’t attach them with Mod Podge; instead use a hot glue gun or strong craft glue.
 The Mod Podge comes in handy when you are decorating the fronts.
 These have a fun Greek / sorority theme.

 You can easily add interest to a photo frame decoration project using wood shapes!
 The polka dotting above is achieved with patterned scrapbook paper and Mod Podge.
 I love the addition of the photos to the corners with teenie tiny clothespins.